jack2game/solarcurve/README.md

 # solarcurve
-Solar curve implementation on VapourSynth
+Solar curve implementation on VapourSynth, in RGB48 colorspace